1990 European Cup final

-The 1990 European Cup final was a football match between Milan of Italy and Benfica of Portugal, played on 23 May 1990 at the Praterstadion in Vienna, Austria.
+The 1990 European Cup final was a football match between AC Milan of Italy and Benfica of Portugal, played on 23 May 1990 at the Praterstadion in Vienna, Austria.
 The winning goal came in the 68th minute for Milan, when Frank Rijkaard ran through the opposing defence and scored the only goal of the match.

-Before 2017, Milan were the last side to have defended the trophy after winning it the previous season.
+Milan were the last club until Real Madrid in 2017 to successfully defend their title.